Imeon-Inverters-for-Home-Assistant/imeon-integration/README.md

 This repository contains a custom integration for Home Assistant to support Imeon Inverters.
 The integration allows for local polling of the inverter data and provides a hub for managing your solar energy system.

+**Please take a look at [extra ressources](https://github.com/Imeon-Inverters-for-Home-Assistant/imeon-integration-extras) for custom dashboards for this integration**.

 ### Installation

 To install the Imeon Inverter integration, follow these steps: